zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 -keep class io.agora.**{*;}
 ```

-## Implement the basic broadcast
+## Implement the basic live interactive streaming

-This section introduces how to use the Agora video SDK to start a video broadcast.
-The following figure shows the API call sequence of a basic video broadcast.
+This section introduces how to use the Agora RTC SDK to start the live interactive video streaming.
+The following figure shows the API call sequence of the live interactive video streaming.

 ![](https://web-cdn.agora.io/docs-files/1568255623199)

 ### 1. Create the UI

-Create the user interface (UI) for the interactive broadcast in the layout file of your project.
+Create the user interface (UI) for the interactive streaming in the layout file of your project.
 Skip to [Import Classes](#import_class) if you already have a UI in your project.

-If you are implementing a video broadcast, we recommend adding the following elements into the UI:
+If you are implementing the video streaming, we recommend adding the following elements into the UI:

-* The view of the broadcaster
+* The view of the host
 * The exit button

 You can also refer to the xml files under the [layout](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Android/app/src/main/res/layout) path in the [OpenLive-Android](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Android) demo project.